What Is Moore’s Law? Is It Dead?

 FPGA

 In practice, FPGA (field-programmable gate arrays) mean that a piece of hardware can be programmed after the manufacturing process.
 FPGAs were first produced in 1985 by Seiko, but different re-programmable hardware can be traced back to the 1960s.
 FPGAs are coming into fashion recently, especially with their use in data centers by both Intel and Microsoft.
-Microsoft also used FPGAs to accelerate Bing search.
-A similar concept to FPGAs are ASIC, application-specific integrated circuit.
-Lately, they were extremely popular with cryptocurrency mining.
+Unlike fixed-function application-specific integrated circuits (ASIC), FPGAs can be optimized for particular neural network architectures, low-latency inference or rapidly evolving AI models without requiring a full chip redesign.
+Cloud providers integrate FPGAs to accelerate workloads such as search, recommendation systems and language processing.

 More From Przemek ChojeckiA Beginner's Guide to NFTs and Cryptoart